Chemistry Job Alert

 What is Retention Time?

-How HPLC Works (Step-by-Step)
+How HPLC Works (Step-by-Step Process)

-Solvent flows through system
+• The solvent flows through the system

-Sample is injected
+• The sample is injected

-Different compounds separate
+• Different compounds get separated

-Types of HPLC (Basic Idea)
+Types of HPLC (Basic Understanding)

 • Normal Phase HPLC